Observation of Time-Crystalline Eigenstate Order on a Quantum Processor

 Finally, we systematically vary $g$ in small increments and obtain an experimental finite-size analysis to establish the extent of the MBL phase and the transition out of it.
 Sharply defining phases of matter, whether in or out of equilibrium, requires a limit of large system size.
 Thus it is important to examine the stability of the MBL-DTC and thermalizing regimes observed in our finite-size quantum processor as the size of the system is increased.
 To address this, we measure an Edwards-Anderson spin glass order parameter\cite{Edwards1975, Kjall2014},

 (the primed sum excludes edge qubits $Q_1$, $Q_L$), as a function of time.
 This quantity measures the persistence of random (``glassy'') spatial patterns in the initial bitstring state: at late times, it vanishes with increasing $L$ in the thermalizing phase $g<g_c$, while it is extensive in the MBL-DTC $g>g_c$.
 As a result, it is expected to show a finite-size crossing at $g\simeq g_c$ (though the precise location is subject to strong finite-size and finite-time drifts\cite{Pal2010, Abanin2019}).
-We measure the system between cycles 50 and 60, and vary the size of the chain by restricting the drive $\hat{U}_F$ to contiguous subsets of 8, 12, and 16 qubits (as well as the entire 20-qubit chain).
-Experimental data, shown in Fig.~\ref{fig:5}, clearly reveal increasing (decreasing) trends in $\chi^{\text{SG}}$ vs $L$ when $g$ is above (below) a critical value $g_c$.
+Experimentally, $\chi^{\text{SG}}$ is constructed from bit-string samples obtained by jointly reading out all qubits and then averaged over cycles and disorder instances (Fig.~\ref{fig:5}).
+The size of the qubit chain is varied by restricting the drive $\hat{U}_F$ to contiguous subsets of 8, 12, and 16 qubits (as well as the entire 20-qubit chain).
+We observe increasing (decreasing) trends in $\chi^{\text{SG}}$ vs $L$ when $g$ is above (below) a critical value $g_c$.
 The data indicate $0.83 \lesssim g_c\lesssim 0.88$, consistent with numerical simulations (see SM).

 In conclusion, we have demonstrated the possibility of engineering and characterizing non-equilibrium phases of matter on a quantum processor, providing direct experimental observation of an eigenstate-ordered MBL-DTC.
 The scalability of our protocols sets a blueprint for future studies of non-equilibrium phases and phase transitions on complex quantum systems beyond classical simulability.
 The efficient {verification} of eigenstate order can inspire a general strategy for establishing whether a desired property, such as a particular phase, is in fact present in a quantum processor.